-- Everyday teaching practice and knowledge of how children respond to teaching and learning activities - Pupil records - Discussions with pupils - o Parents and agencies involved - Attendance data and levels of persistent absence; - Behaviour incidences and exclusions data; - o Information on wellbeing, mental health and safeguarding; . - rigorous regular tracking of pupil attainment and progress, especially in our dedicated, solution-focused "narrowing the gap" progress meetings in which all disadvantaged children (including higher ability PP children) are discussed in detail with senior leaders, including our SEND lead, the effectiveness of strategies to overcome their barriers to learning evaluated, and a new tailored programme put in place.
+- Everyday teaching practice and knowledge of how children respond to teaching and learning activities - Pupil records - Discussions with pupils - Parents and agencies involved - Attendance data and levels of persistent absence; - Behaviour incidences and exclusions data; - Information on wellbeing, mental health and safeguarding; - o rigorous regular tracking of pupil attainment and progress, especially in our dedicated, solution-focused "narrowing the gap" progress meetings in which all disadvantaged children (including higher ability PP children) are discussed in detail with senior leaders, including our SEND lead, the effectiveness of strategies to overcome their barriers to learning evaluated, and a new tailored programme put in place.

-No: Challenge detail: 1 Family circumstances: Pupils may have family circumstances that impact negatively upon their learn- ing and ability to take up extra-curricular opportunities.
-Socio-economic fac- tors such as poverty and poor housing can impact on diet, wellbeing and op- portunities.
+No: Challenge detail: 1 Family circumstances: Pupils may have family circumstances that impact negatively upon their learning and ability to take up extra-curricular opportunities.
+Socio-economic factors such as poverty and poor housing can impact on diet, wellbeing and opportunities.
 Safeguarding and welfare issues (which may lead to involvement from Children's Social Care) can impact on the whole family.
-Separation of parents may cause conflict which affects the children emotionally; often lead- ing to behavioural and academic challenges.
+Separation of parents may cause conflict which affects the children emotionally; often leading to behavioural and academic challenges.
 2 Attendance & Punctuality: Some children's attendance is low which will impact on their learning.
 Some children miss many minutes of learning each week due to punctuality issues.

 3 Social & Emotional barriers: Some children have social and emotional issues resulting in low confidence and self-esteem.
 This affects learning, friendships, resilience and aspirations for the future.
 Some parents have their own mental health difficulties, which often brings instability to the family 4 Family support: Parents may not feel able to support their child's learning journey.
 This may be due to lack of knowledge/own education standard or lack of resources and opportunities.
 Some parents may find it difficult to provide routines and boundaries at home which can affect behaviour.
-5 Special Educational Needs & Disabilities: Some children have additional needs which impact on progress and attain- ment, social interaction, communication and language and physical develop- ment.
+5 Special Educational Needs & Disabilities: Some children have additional needs which impact on progress and attainment, social interaction, communication and language and physical development.
 Parents may also have learning needs of their own.
-Children with addi- tional needs may present behavioural challenges which need to be addressed 6 Poor attainment & progress: Challenges 1-5 above are all contributing factors to the progress and attain- ment of pupils. via universal and targeted approaches.
+Children with additional needs may present behavioural challenges which need to be addressed 6 Poor attainment & progress: Challenges 1-5 above are all contributing factors to the progress and attainment of pupils.
+These can be addressed via universal and targeted approaches.
+St Mary's & St Benedict's